Community Building, BD & Strategy for EY

 RECRUITMENT OF TEACH FIRST TEACHERS AS EY INTERNS (FOR 1 YEAR)

 Cristina also participated in the bi-monthly meetings for this EY initiative, where the participants brainstormed ideas about possible improvements of this already great initiative, and a core team including Cristina was trained for running competency-based interviews for the next year's intake of summer interns from Teach First.
-She was scheduled to interview 6 candidates and was trained - as all the other candidates - also in regards to bias awareness, answers evaluation and scoring.
+She was scheduled to interview 6 candidates and was also trained - as all the other candidates - in bias awareness, interviewees's evaluation and answers scoring.

 This initiative was excellently led by Michelle Gifford and Alex Tunnicliff during Cristina’s first 12 months at EY.